 Plan Implementation Advisory Board

-Led by three Tri-Chairs, the Children’s Behavioral Health Plan Implementation Advisory Board collaborates to monitor implementation, reports annually to the General Assembly, provides recommendations to improve the children’s behavioral health system, and oversees workgroups.
+The Children’s Behavioral Health Plan Implementation Advisory Board collaborates to monitor implementation, reports annually to the General Assembly, provides recommendations to improve the children’s behavioral health system, and oversees workgroups.

-Implementation Advisory Board Tri-Chairs* and Members:
+Implementation Advisory Board Co-Chairs* and Members:

 Ann Smith *